-- 1. Make TB Buddies the active thought.
+- 1. Activate TB Buddies.

 - 2. Right-click the Jill thought.

 - 3. Click the Forget "Jill" command on the context menu.

 Jill disappears from the display.
 Now, if you want to show Jill again, turn on Forgotten Thoughts:

 Click the Options menu, then click Show Forgotten Thoughts.